 bib2ris, marc2ris, and med2ris use a second global configuration file if they are run as a CGI applications.
 A local configuration file does not make sense in this case.

-The user copies of the client configuration files are expected to be in the users' home directories as specified by the environment variable HOME.
+The user copies of the client configuration files are expected to be in the users' home directories as specified by the environment variable HOME

 All configuration files share a common syntax.
 There are just three essential things to know:

-• All information is stored as pairs of whitespace-separated items, one pair on each line.
+All information is stored as pairs of whitespace-separated items, one pair on each line.
 The first item on the line specifies the variable name, the second item specifies the variable value.
 Whitespace means one or more spaces or tabs in any combination.

-• Everything to the right of a hash sign (#) is a comment.
+Everything to the right of a hash sign (#) is a comment.
 The rest of the line is ignored.

-• The line endings are Unix-style (0x10, not DOS-style 0x13 0x10), regardless of the operating system.
+The line endings are Unix-style (0x10, not DOS-style 0x13 0x10), regardless of the operating system.

 The whole configuration stuff may sound a bit confusing, so let us now look at a simple configuration example that illustrates the principles laid out above.

-The following is a listing of /usr/local/etc/refdb/refdbcrc, our global refdbc configuration file in this example:
+, our global refdbc configuration file in this example:

-# This is the global configuration file for refdbc
+# This is the global configuration file for refdbc serverip 127.0.0.1 port 9734 pager more timeout 180 # end of refdbcrc

-This is the corresponding copy that one of the users of the system created as /home/joe/.refdbcrc:
+This is the corresponding copy that one of the users of the system created as /home/joe/.refdbcrc

-# This is the user configuration file for refdbc
+# This is the user configuration file for refdbc pager less username joesixpack passwd * timeout 30 # end of .refdbcrc

-As you can see our hypothetical system administrator configured the IP address (serverip) and the port where refdbd listens to the client requests.
-This value is most likely the same for all users on the system, so this is nothing to worry about for the users. more is defined as the default pager, and the timeout is set to 3 minutes.
+where refdbd listens to the client requests.
+This value is most likely the same for all users on the system, so this is nothing to worry about for the users. more

 refdb uses the following environment variables to locate the files and directories it needs to run properly.